Yes, we know that this is taking a while!

 We welcome your input and comments and as always, we thank you for your support.

 The Third Overall Pick in 2017, Makar joined the Avs after taking UMass to the Frozen Four, and the Hobey Baker Award Winner in the 2019 Stanley Cup Playoffs, scoring six Points in 10 Games.
-Colorado knew they had a star on their hands, and he easily won the Calder, where the blueliner scored 50 Points and he was ninth in Norris voting.
+Colorado knew they had a star on their hands, and he easily won the Calder, where the blueliner scored 50 Points and was ninth in Norris voting.

 Makar blew everyone else away in 2021-22 to win his first Norris, scoring 29 Goals and 86 Points and arguably taking over the mantle as the Avalanche’s top player.
 Colorado won the Stanley Cup in 2022, with Makar winning the Conn Smythe Trophy, joining Bobby Orr as the only players to win the Smythe and Norris in the same year.
-He followed that with another Second Team All-Star Selection and a third place finish for the Norris.
+He followed that with another Second Team All-Star Selection and a third-place finish for the Norris.

-At only 26, Makar could be destined for number one on this list.
+At only 27, Makar could be destined for number one on this list.

 Yes, we know that this is taking a while!